FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/Radio/1974/1974-03-03-Solid-Gold-Sixty-with-Tom-Browne.md

 <figure class="fig2">
 <h3 id="note-2">Note 2</h3>
-<p>BBC Radio 2's first air date was on 30 September 1967 it was a replacement for the Light Programme it was transmitter on VHF using frequency modulation.</P>
+<p>BBC Radio 2's first air date was on 30 September 1967 it was a replacement for the Light Programme it was transmitter on VHF using frequency modulation in 1973 a subcarrier was added to the transmission which allowed the broadcasting of content in stereo.</P>
 </figure>

 <br />{: .clear}

 ### Am - FM
-> At the time of broadcast Radio 1 was only available on Medium Wave so when the BBC broadcasted some of its music programmes it also broadcasted them on Radio 2 VHF so that listeners with a VHF Radio could enjoy a higher quality of sound than was available on Medium Wave.
+> At the time of broadcast Radio 1 was only available on Medium Wave so when the BBC broadcasted some of its music programmes it also broadcasted them on Radio 2 VHF so that listeners with a VHF Radio could enjoy a higher quality of sound and if the receiver was a stereo one than could enjoy tracks that were made in stereo as they should have been heard.

 <cite>Robcamstone</cite>